Skip to content

 These applications required shared memory and can only run on one node; as such it is important to remember the following:

-• You must set --ntasks=1, and then set --cpus-per-task to the number of OpenMP threads you wish to use.
+• You must set --ntasks=1, and then set --cpus-per-task to the number of cores, or OpenMP threads you wish to use.

 • You must make the application aware of how many processors to use.
 How that is done depends on the application: